N2ITN/Reddit_Persona/README.md

 # Reddit_Persona
-Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from any redditor's posts &amp; comments. redditor text is collected via reddit's python API, PRAW, Inights and machine learning is powered by [Indicio.io](https://indicio.io), for which a free API key is required.
-Indicio allows for 10,000 API calls per month.
-Additional calls available for $0.006/call.
+Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from any redditor's posts &amp; comments. redditor text is collected via reddit's python API, PRAW, Inights and machine learning is powered by [Indico.io](https://indico.io), for which a free API key is required.
+The API key allows for 10,000 API calls per month.
+Additional calls can be made for $0.006/call.

 #Setup
-Register for an API key with Indicio
+Register for an API key with Indico
 When importing the module for the first time, you will be prompted to enter your key.
 Key is then verified and saved to disk.